roqua/greater_less/README.md

 a pair of GreaterLess objects, so when this happens an exception is raised for now.

-All other methods are simply passed to the Float value the GreaterLess object contains, so that it transparently acts like a Float.
+All other methods are delegated to the Float value the GreaterLess object contains, so that it transparently acts like a Float.
+This means you should be careful when using methods like `abs` or `round` since they return the result from the underlying Float and bypass the GreaterLess behavior.

 ## Contributing to greater_less